 Mistake #3: Irregular tracking, vague language

-The main reasons for OKRs to be effective due to they are created with specific goals, qualifiable numbers which are regularly and closely monitored by a designated person, or team.
+The main reason for OKRs to be effective is that they are created with specific goals, qualifiable numbers which are regularly and closely monitored by a designated person, or team.

 Managers can't just enforce the rules, the new KPIs, or the new goals down to the subordinates and expect them to follow exactly as planned.
 When something new comes around, people would question its validity.